jhanley634/testing-tools/problem/text/automated_tests/testing.md

 focus on, track down, and prevent from recurring, then you will be motivated to create a small unit test just for it.

+In a similar vein, suppose we marked `_world()` a private helper.
+A test suite might choose to focus on testing public functions, ignoring anything _private.
+If there's trouble,
+again that would motivate writing small unit tests that focus on the trouble.

 Suppose we inject a code defect:

     def world():